wp-plugins/dk-pricr-responsive-pricing-table/readme.txt

 = Rate and review =
 We love to hear from our users, please take the time to rate this plugin and tell us what you think about it!

+= Free vs PRO version? =
+The free version of the Responsive Pricing Table plugin is **not limited** and does not contain any ad.
+The [PRO version](http://wpdarko.com/darko-tools/responsive-pricing-table-pro/) gives you access to two new features: **skins** and **tooltips**.
+Skins are new designs for your pricing tables, tooltips are “info bubbles” that you can easily add to your features.

 = Author =
 [WP Darko](http://wpdarko.com/) is one more great place to find exclusive WordPress themes & plugins.